habiter-app/xbot/xbot/README.md

 ## Deployment

-To upload the package to pypi
+To deploy a new package version

 ```
-python3 -m twine upload --repository testpypi dist/*
+git tag 1.0
+git push --tag
 ```

 The deployment to pypi is integrated in `travis-ci`, checkout `.travis.yml`